stefanomasse/thorny_athorny/README.md

 ## Content

-In this repository, you can find the follwing contents:
+In this repository, you can find the following contents:

 ### network_code